yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/key_concepts/apigtw_groups_and_domains.md

 ### Complex API Gateway domain

-The following diagram shows a more complex domain with three groups distributed across four host machines:
+The following diagram shows a more complex domain with three groups distributed across four host machines.

 ![Complex API Gateway domain](/Images/docbook/images/concepts/domain_complex.png)

 ## Solution partitioning

 API Gateway groups enable you to partition your APIs and policies by solution type.
-Partitioned APIs and policies associated with specific solutions are implemented in different gateway configurations, which are deployed to different groups and managed independently.
+Partitioned APIs and policies associated with specific solutions are implemented in different API Gateway configurations, which are deployed to different groups and managed independently.

-The following diagram shows an example API Gateway solution partitioned into groups:
+The following diagram shows an example API Gateway solution partitioned into groups.

 ![API Gateway partitioning and virtualization](/Images/docbook/images/concepts/partitioning.png)

 ## Virtualization

 The API Gateway group and domain-based architecture enables virtualization by separating logical and physical architectures.
-The APIs and policies that are built and packaged into gateway configurations are decoupled from the physical architecture that they run, which provides flexibility and scalability of infrastructure.
+The APIs and policies that are built and packaged into API Gateway configurations are decoupled from the physical architecture that they run, which provides flexibility and scalability of infrastructure.

 ## Environment topology

-The following diagram shows a typical environment topology that includes separate domains for each environment:
+The following diagram shows a typical environment topology that includes separate domains for each environment.

 ![API Gateway environment topology](/Images/docbook/images/concepts/topology.png)